SoundSkote/skote-portfolio-site/src/posts/Blog03_Map_Interactions.md

 In the [**first blog**](https://www.georgiosaudio.com/blog/Blog01_Environment), I mentioned the spawners, where I discussed the game’s ambience and environment.
 In this blog, I’ll show how I further modified the same blueprints to trigger pickup sounds accurately, depending on what weapon the player is picking up, whether they are collecting extra ammo, or if they already own the weapon.

-The Health Pick-Ups basically work exactly as the launchers (see figure xx) but they use the “GCN_Character_Heal” blueprint which is triggered only when the character has taken damage and therefore can heal.
+The Health Pick-Ups basically work exactly as the launchers (see Figure 01) but they use the “GCN_Character_Heal” blueprint which is triggered only when the character has taken damage and therefore can heal.

 The Weapon pickups are more interesting because they spawn either a rifle or a shotgun creating a bit more complex system.
 If the player owns the weapon already, they will receive ammo for the corresponding weapon, but only if they aren't full.
 Hence, a system needs to be set up to check all the conditions when the player interacts with the weapon spawners, based on the player’s inventory.